-These prices are genuinely insane – we have only seen prices this low at a wholesale level for some low-quality CBD oils.
+These prices are rock bottom.
 There is certainly a race to the bottom on price, but it is clear that the unbeatable prices are to put the cat amongst the pigeons.
 Could this be too good to be true though?

 From what we have found, the Canabidol CBD oils according to the AccessCBD website are extracted their cannabinoids using alcohol extraction which is a cheaper extraction method compared to CO2 extraction.
 Alcohol/ solvent extraction is a much more cost-effective extraction method for producers, but it produces a lower quality product for the consumer.
 Often residue from the process is left over which gives the finished product a nasty bitterness and arguably isn't particularly healthy to consume.
 Access claim their method is superior to CO2 extraction- with any amount of research into the extraction methods you'll see that every source suggests otherwise.
 Quite simply, we politely disagree.